Estrie

 Estrie (/fr/) is an administrative region of Quebec that comprises the Eastern Townships.
 Estrie, a French neologism, was coined as a derivative of est, "east".
 Originally settled by anglophones, today it is about 90 per cent francophone.
 Anglophones are concentrated in Lennoxville, home of the region's only English-speaking university, Bishop's University.
 The English-language Eastern Townships School Board runs 20 elementary schools, three high schools, and a learning centre.

-The region originally consisted of 6 regional county municipalities.
-In 2021, La Haute-Yamaska & Brome-Missisquoi joined Estrie, transferring from Montérégie.
+The region originally consisted of six regional county municipalities.
+In 2021, La Haute-Yamaska and Brome-Missisquoi regional counties were transferred from Montérégie to Estrie region.

 Economy

 While the economy of the area is mainly based on agriculture, forestry, and mining, tourist attractions include four Sépaq parks: Yamaska, Mont-Orford, Frontenac, and Mont-Mégantic, ski resorts at Mont Brome and Mont Orford, and agritourism.